neo4j-examples/neo4j-ogm-university/Readme.md

 This will pre-load the Neo4j database with a handful of departments, a dozen or so subjects and teachers, and 200 students.
 You'll probably want to enrol them in classes...

+> ***NOTE***
+>
+> You may notice that your data disappears between restarts.
+That's because if you don't supply a directory to house the database only a temporary data store is set up (and gets destroyed on close).
+If you want the data to persist between restarts then in your favourite editor modify `src/main/resources/ogm.properties` and add a new line with `URI=file:///var/tmp/neo4j.db` or wherever you want your database to reside.

 ### Stopping the application server